SkyWorld117/DianoiaML.jl/README.md

 The user guide can be found [here](https://github.com/SkyWorld117/YisyAIFramework.jl/wiki/Introduction).
 Please pay attention to [installation and environment settings](https://github.com/SkyWorld117/YisyAIFramework.jl/wiki/Introduction#installation-and-environment-settings).

+If you are interested in the [history](https://github.com/SkyWorld117/YisyAIFramework.jl/tree/history) versions, you can also check the [update log](https://github.com/SkyWorld117/YisyAIFramework.jl/blob/master/UPDATES.md).

 Latest stable version **0.3.4**

 Environment: Julia 1.5.3